GSA/fpki-guides/_includes/apple_trust_store_installation.md

 The following instructions are intended to be run on **macOS**.
 1. Click the *Spotlight* icon and search for _terminal_.
 2. Double-click the Terminal icon (black monitor icon with white ">_") to open a window.
-3. Verify that the certificate's hash matches the SHA-256 Thumbprint in the certificate details above:<br />
+3. Verify that the certificate's hash matches the SHA-256 Thumbprint in the certificate details below:<br />

     ```
 	$ shasum -a 256 {DOWNLOAD_LOCATION}/fcpca.crt
     ```

     **Note:**&nbsp;&nbsp;Replace _{DOWNLOAD_LOCATION}_ with your preferred file download location (e.g., `/Users/Sam.Jackson/Downloads`).

-Verify that your downloaded certificate's details and hash match the expected values shown below:

 | **Federal Common Policy CA (FCPCA/COMMON)**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |